carlosplf/br_data_inspector/backend/README.md

 The MongoDB and RedisDB addresses are set into the db_connection files.
 Please change `collector/db_connector/db_connector.py` and `collector/db_connector/redis_connector.py` to connect in a local DB instance.

-*For Dev environment, DBs paths should be passed as args in a future release.*
+*For development environment, DBs paths should be passed as args in a future release.*

 First, create a virtualenv and install all the requirements.